sveltejs/kit/documentation/docs/30-advanced/30-link-options.md

 </form>
 ```

 ...will cause the currently focused element to retain focus after navigation.
 Note that this only really makes sense for `<form>` elements.
 If you would add this to a link, the focused element would be the `<a>` tag, which is probably not what you want.
+You should also only use this on elements that still exist after navigation.

 By default, focus will be reset to the body.